Variational online learning of neural dynamics: Introduction

-In this paper, we are interested in real-time signal processing and state-space control setting~\cite{Golub2013} where we need online algorithms that can recursively solve the dual estimation problem on streaming observations.
-A popular solution to this problem exploits the fact that online state estimators for nonlinear state space models such as extended Kalman filter (EKF) or unscented Kalman filter (UKF) can be used for nonlinear regression formulated as a state space model:

-where $H$ is a function approximator parameterized by $\theta_t$ that maps $\vx$ to $\vz$.
-Therefore, by augmenting the state space with the parameters, one can build an online dual estimator using nonlinear Kalman filtering~\cite{Wan2000,Wan2001}.
-However, they involve coarse approximation of Bayesian filtering, involve many hyperparameters, do not take advantage of modern stochastic gradient optimizers, and are not easily applicable to arbitrary observation likelihoods.
+In this study, we are interested in \textit{real-time} signal processing and state space control setting~\cite{Golub2013} where online algorithms are needed that can recursively solve the joint estimation problem on streaming observations.
+A popular solution to this problem exploits the fact that online state estimators for nonlinear state space models such as extended Kalman filter (EKF) or unscented Kalman filter (UKF) can be used for nonlinear regression formulated as a state space model.
+By augmenting the state space with the parameters, one can build an online \textit{dual} estimator using nonlinear Kalman filtering~\cite{Wan2000,Wan2001}.
+However, they involve coarse approximation of Bayesian filtering, involve many hyperparameters, do not take advantage of modern stochastic gradient optimization, and are not easily applicable to arbitrary observation likelihoods.
 There are also closely related online version of EM-type algorithms~\cite{Roweis2001} that share similar concerns.
-In this paper, we derive an \textit{online} black-box variational inference framework applicable to a wide range of nonlinear state space models and observation models, that is, the computational demand of the algorithm is constant per time step.